Answer: ART

 ART is a crossword puzzle answer that we have spotted over 20 times.
 There are related answers (shown below).
 Try defining ART with Google.

-Referring crossword puzzle clues:
+Referring crossword puzzle clues

 - Skill